rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 ## What This Means for SOC Analysts

 SOC analysts should not treat an alert as truth. **An alert is a claim made by detection logic**.
-That claim may be strong, weak, precise, vague, well-contextualized, or misleading.
+That claim may be strong, weak, precise, vague, well-contextualised, or misleading.
 The analyst's job is not only to read the alert name, but to understand what the detection actually observed.
 This distinction matters.

 A detection may be named: